-To help you decide which is right for your business, we have outlined the pros and cons of buying and leasing a printer for your office:
+To help you decide which is right for your business, we have outlined the pros and cons of buying versus leasing a printer for your office.

-- Like all technology, printers depreciate rapidly and become obsolete within a few years.
-While you have the ability to resell it, it may be difficult if it’s outdated.
+- Like all technology, printers depreciate rapidly and become obsolete within a few years, making reselling potentially difficult.

 - When you own the printer and you do not have a service agreement, you are responsible for all repairs and maintenance.

-- Leasing allows you to afford technology that you would otherwise not be able to.
+- Leasing allows you to afford technology of superior equipment that you would otherwise not be able to.

-- When you lease a printer, maintenance is covered in your service agreement so you never have to worry about paying extra for repairs or finding a technician.
+- When you lease a printer, maintenance services are covered in your lease agreement, so you never have to worry about paying extra for repairs or wasting time to find a technician.

 - Since you don’t own the printer, you don’t have to worry about being stuck with a potentially obsolete piece of equipment.

-- At the end of the lease you have the option to purchase the printer, return it, or upgrade it for a newer model.
+- At the end of the lease, you have more flexibility to decide if you want to purchase the printer, return it, or upgrade it to a newer model.

-While there is no one-size-fits-all answer to leasing vs. purchasing an office printer, leasing is definitely more accessible for most businesses and .
+While there is no one-size-fits-all answer to leasing versus purchasing an office printer, leasing is definitely more accessible for most businesses.

 Lease or Purchase Your Next Office Printer from CEI in Raleigh

-At CEI, we have supplied Raleigh businesses with printers for over 60 years.
-To learn more about our leasing and purchasing options or to schedule a consultation, call us at (919) 781-8885 or fill out our contact form below.
+To learn more about our leasing and purchasing options or to schedule a consultation, call us at 919-781-8885 or fill out our contact form below.